How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 As mentioned, strength training is a foundational component of your training, though it is often overlooked or neglected.

-In addition to bodyweight exercises such as walking lunges, squats, push-ups, pull-ups, planks, and exercises for your core muscles, the best strength training workouts for runners actually involve lifting heavy weights for fewer reps and focusing on building power and explosive strength.
+In addition to bodyweight exercises such as walking lunges, squats, push-ups, pull-ups, planks, and core exercises, the best strength training workouts for runners actually involve lifting heavy weights for fewer reps and focusing on building power and explosive strength.

 It is important to lift heavy weights because if you think about the nature of running, you are already working with your body weight for hundreds or thousands of reps in a row.